-Cash and cash equivalents represent cash positions held in the Trust's bank accounts at the Bank of Montreal, as well as any unsettled trades as at the reporting date.
+Cash and cash equivalents represent cash positions held in the Trust's bank accounts at the Bank of Montreal.

 (h) Margin loan:

 The Trust has a prime brokerage agreement with its broker - BMO Nesbitt Burns Inc. - to carry its accounts as a customer.
 The broker has custody of the Trust's securities and, from time to time, cash balances which may be due from / due to the broker.